 Remediating Toxic Backlinks

-If you can reach the webmaster of a site with one or more toxic backlinks to your site, contacting that site’s webmaster and requesting removal of the links is generally recommended as the first level of remediation.
+If you can reach the webmaster of a site with one or more toxic backlinks to your site, contacting that site’s webmaster and requesting the removal of the links is generally recommended as the first level of remediation.

 For many sites, reaching the webmaster is an impossible proposition.
 In that case, you can export a file of selected toxic backlinks and then submit the file to the Google Disavow Tool.

 Google is cautionary about using the disavow tool and recommends “that you disavow backlinks only if you believe you have a considerable number of spammy, artificial, or low-quality links pointing to your site, and if you are confident that the links are causing issues for you.”

 What used to be an intimidating process has become much easier thanks to improvements in offerings from vendors such as SEMrush.

 However, you should carefully consider what action to take on the reported toxic backlinks.